Geometric Evolution Graph Convolutional Networks: Enhancing Graph Representation Learning via Ricci Flow: Experiments

 \subsection{Computational Complexity}

-The computational complexity of the geometric evolution process is primarily governed by the calculation of the 1-Wasserstein distance for each edge.
-While exact solvers for this linear programming problem typically incur an $O(|E|D^3)$ complexity (where $D$ is the average node degree), which can be intensive for large-scale graphs, this burden is effectively mitigated by employing the Sinkhorn Algorithm~\cite{cuturi2013sinkhorn}.
-By introducing entropic regularization, the problem is transformed into a matrix scaling task with near $O(|E|D^2)$ complexity.
-Furthermore, the discrete Ricci flow is implemented as a one-time pre-processing step, which is decoupled from the neural network training.
+The computational complexity of the geometric evolution process is mainly dominated by the calculation of the $1$-Wasserstein distance for each edge.
+Exact solvers for this linear programming problem generally yield a complexity of $O(|E|D^3)$, where $D$ denotes the average node degree.
+Such a computational cost can be prohibitively expensive on large-scale graphs, yet this issue is effectively alleviated by adopting the Sinkhorn algorithm~\cite{cuturi2013sinkhorn}.
+With entropic regularization incorporated, the complexity is reduced to nearly $O(|E|D^2)$.
+In addition, shortest-path re-computation is required after each edge weight update, which costs $O(|V|(|E|+|V|\log|V|))$ per iteration via the Dijkstra algorithm.
+For dense or moderately sparse graphs, the $O(|E|D^2)$ term dominates the overall computational overhead.
+Furthermore, the discrete Ricci flow is implemented as a one-time pre-processing step (see the execution time in Appendix \ref{time}), which is decoupled from the neural network training.
 Consequently, the online training phase only accounts for the LSTM encoder and GCN layers, both of which are linear with respect to the number of edges, ensuring the overall GEGCN framework remains efficient and feasible for practical applications.

+To further assess the computational efficiency of GEGCN, we report its average training and inference time across the seven datasets in Table \ref{tab: time}.
+Even on the large-scale OGBN-arXiv, the training and inference time is efficiently bounded.
+The acceptable computational efficiency and stable performance on various graphs further illustrate that GEGCN has good practical deployment potential for real large-scale graphs.